bkersbergen/etudelib/experiments.md

 `make docker`

 ## Getting started
-Prepare all models and save them to a storage bucket
+Prepare all models and save them to a storage bucket.

 `make training_k8s_deploy_gpu`